 If you find that your goal revolves around qualitative data, however, then you can easily create a ranking system to turn it into quantitative data.

-For example, if your goal is to feel more confident leading meetings, then you can score your feelings on a scale of 1-10 for how confident you felt.
+For example, if your goal is to feel more confident about leading meetings, then you can score your feelings on a scale of 1-10 for how confident you felt.
 Your score will impact how much preparation or coaching you need to make progress toward your goal.
-With all this in mind, we can easily see why the SMART goal format is so effective; you never have to doubt where you’re at while working towards a goal.

-2. Choose the measurement.
+2. Choose the Measurement

 Now decide what system (distance, weight, etc.) and units (miles, pounds, etc.) will be the best metric for quantifying or qualifying your progress.